NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   NOTE: With the recent update to Foundry version 0.7.x and other module changes to Better Rolls/Magic Items/Better Curses, there is an extremely serious bug that can prevent your world from loading if you have previous versions of this module installed.
-If you have Forien's Unidentified Items version 0.2.3 or below, you MUST upgrade to version 0.2.4 or above or risk losing everything in that world.
+If you have Forien's Unidentified Items version 0.2.3 or below, you MUST upgrade to version 0.2.4 or above or risk losing everything in your world.
     - Core Settings
         - Keep original icon --> Enabled
         - Allow tiering (nesting) --> Disabled